-In late 2013, Washington State Governor, Jay Inslee, released his Employee Wellness executive order.
-Governor Inslee stated, “Preventing illness is the best way to improve health and save money on health care,” said Gov. Inslee.
+In late 2013, Washington State Governor Jay Inslee issued his Employee Wellness Executive Order 13-06.
+“Preventing illness is the best way to improve health and save money on health care,” said Gov. Inslee.
 “I’m committed to doing everything I can to help the people of our state live longer, healthier lives.
 This executive order makes the health and wellness of state employees a priority, and sets the tone for government agencies and businesses around the state.”
-Under the governors order, Washington State University has established a comprehensive employee wellbeing program, directed at improving the quality of life for WSU employees and their families.
+Under the Governor’s order, Washington State University has established a comprehensive employee wellbeing program, directed at improving the quality of life for WSU employees and their families.

-Wellcoug offers WSU employees and their families a wide range of resources to support their physical and mental health.
-Through Wellcoug, employees can receive help in accessing education, identifying resources, developing skills and making healthy choices.
+WellCoug offers WSU employees and their families a wide range of resources to support their overall health and wellbeing.
+Through WellCoug, employees can receive help in accessing education, identifying resources, developing skills and making healthy choices.

 Empowering More Health, More Happiness, and More Success!